Please choose by A-Z or by category.

-Generic term for COMPRION probes, which are capable of running analog simulations and measurements.
-All electrical signals can be parameterized (current sinks, voltage thresholds, rise and fall times, etc.) and evaluated analogously.
-The following analog probes are available:
+Generic term for COMPRION probes that are capable of running analog simulations and measurements.
+All electrical signals can be parameterized (current sinks, voltage thresholds, rise and fall times, etc.) and evaluated accordingly.
+The following APRs are available:

-An application refers to the data, commands, sequences, conditions, mechanisms, algorithms and program codes within a chip card which are needed to operate it within the framework of a particular system.
+Application refers to the data, commands, sequences, conditions, mechanisms, algorithms, and program codes on a chip card that are needed to operate it within the framework of a particular system.

-The seventh layer in the OSI Model.
-The application layer is the user interface.
+Seventh layer in the OSI Model; the user interface.
 It is responsible for displaying data and images to the user in a human-recognizable format and to interface with the presentation layer below it.

 The basic unit of information in computing and digital communications.
 A bit can have only one of two values, and may therefore be physically implemented with a two-state device.
 The most common representation of these values are 0 and 1.
 The term bit is the abbreviated form of binary digit.